151 Fun Things to Do When You Are Bored (Ideas for 2020!)

 2. Create a vision board for the year

-Creating a vision board is a guaranteed way to meet your goals.
-Using imagery can boost success by giving you confidence to reach your goals.
+Creating a vision board is a guaranteed way to meet your goals and be successful in life.

-Speaking of success, this post on the success habits of highly organized people offers 21 useful tips to achieve your personal goals.
+Speaking of success, this post offers 12 useful tips to achieve your personal goals.

 3. List down the names of people who inspire you

 Instead of whiling away the time thinking how boring your day is going, grab a pen and a notepad and start writing down the names of people who inspired you throughout your life, as well as the impact they had on you.